jinjialij/zip_info/README.md

 ### Run react app

 In the project directory, open terminal to run: `npm start`
-Runs the app in the development mode.\

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Deployment